-This function is currently under Operational Risk unit as part of RMD reengineering efforts while the fraud investigation function has been moved to Internal Audit function to achieve independency and in line with the best practice.
+This function is currently under Operational Risk unit while the fraud investigation function has been moved to Internal Audit function to achieve independency and in line with the best practice.

 The bank also introduced a robust fraud monitoring process across all bank's critical functions.
 In addition, the bank wide anti-fraud awareness program has already been conducted and the Bank is preparing for a bank wide fraud risk assessment exercise which will be linked to the existing risk profile and control registers.